All Episodes

 And a fun fact about this, Alaska, you know, this purchase was to offset the debt of their current war.

-How ironic this is where we are today.
+How ironic, this is where we are today.

-Uh on October 18th, 1867, the U.S. purchased Alaska for two cents an acre.
+On October 18th, 1867, the U.S. purchased Alaska for two cents an acre.

-Ends up being one of the greatest deals ever in the history of real estate, probably the greatest deal, uh, considering all the natural resources that are in this great state.
+Ends up being one of the greatest deals ever in the history of real estate, probably the greatest deal, considering all the natural resources that are in this great state.

 And it has officially the lowest population density in the nation.